manuelluethi/ml4h-project01/README.md

   XGBoost&mdash;somewhat the state-of-the-art for tabular data&mdash;, LSTM, and various simpler or more complicated models.
 - We view the time series as an element of $$\mathrm{L}^2[0,24]^p$$ with very irregular measurements (component-wise missingness).
-We attempt to us a Mahalanobis distance approach based on [^1].
+We use a functional data analysis approach based on[^1] to separate the conditional distribution of time-series viewed as random trajectories according to the ourcome.
 The methods aren't directly applicable because of the irregular discretization.
   Hence we have to carefully handle missingness for discretized curves.

 # Requirements
 It is assumed that the data has been downloaded in .zip format from